-10 health benefits from being creative
+10 health benefits of creativity

-Did you know creativity has a good deal to do with our health and wellbeing?
+Did you know creativity has a good deal to do with our health and well-being?

 Photo credit: Marlys

 I learned to knit in high school and then it fell by the wayside.
 When Hubby started slowing down, I picked up needles and soft fuzzy wools and began knitting again.

 It allowed me to be in the same room with the guy in the hospital bed, and I was actually accomplishing something—Christmas gifts—not to mention it was incredibly therapeutic mesmerizing invigorating to watch something of use and beauty take shape in soft graceful fuzziness.